mariabnd/journal_club/README.md

 [![Project Status: Active – The project has reached a stable, usable state and is being actively developed.](https://www.repostatus.org/badges/latest/active.svg)](https://www.repostatus.org/#active)

-**An overview of important and/or interesting journal articles (ordered alphabetically by first author's surname, then by year).
+**An overview of important and/or interesting journal articles (ordered by year then alphabetically by first author's surname).
 Journal abbreviations follow ISO 4**

 See also [the reference collection to push back against common statistical myths](https://discourse.datamethods.org/t/reference-collection-to-push-back-against-common-statistical-myths/1787)